animeshon/docs/docs/ashen/concepts.md

 ---

 ## Ashen's Perceptual Hashing
-Ashen's Perceptual Hashing algorithm manipulates and elaborates images extrapolating the identifining characteristic performing a [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) on the [ MPEG-7 color layout descriptor](https://ieeexplore.ieee.org/document/959135) to generate a `signature` which indenfies the digested image(s).
+Ashen's Perceptual Hashing algorithm manipulates and elaborates images extrapolating the identifining characteristic performing a [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) on the [ MPEG-7 color layout descriptor](https://ieeexplore.ieee.org/document/959135) to generate a `signature` which indenfies the digested image(s) or video(s).

 Perceptual Hashing do not rely on all the feature of the image but just on it's context, is therefore resilient to crops, edits and alteration of the image itself.

-Not being an algorithm which generates an identifier based on the raw bytes contained in the image, but using the perception of the image as whole, the Perceptual Hashing Algorithm finds way more interesting and reliable application in real wolrd scenarios.
+Therefore the Perceptual Hashing Algorithm finds way more interesting and reliable application in real wolrd scenarios.

 ## Ashen Internal Process
-Here an high level explaination of the process behind **Ashen** will be provided.
+An high level explaination of the process behind **Ashen** will be provided.
 The process applies both to `Images` and `Video`, with the difference that the video files are segmented in sequence of frames using an algorythm developed by Animeshon's Research Department.

-### Image / Video Indexing
+### Content Indexing
-The following process shows how Ashen indexes `Images` and `Video` and creates a **signature database** capable of recognize partial, entire, edited and corrupted Video / Image files.
+The following process shows how Ashen indexes `Images` and `Video` and creates a **signature database** capable of recognize partial, entire, edited and corrupted video or image files.

 ![Ashen Indexing Step 1](assets/ashen-index-1.svg)

 In the case of a `Video File` Ashen cuts the video in **Frames**.
-Doing so Ashen will break down the task of indexing Video in more simpler tasks of indexing Images.
+Doing so Ashen will break down the task of indexing a video in more simpler tasks of indexing images.

 ![Ashen Indexing Step 2](assets/ashen-index-2.svg)

 The images are then preprocessed ensuring that all feature and artifacts that could lead to a missgeneration of the `signature` are removed.

 :::note
-An example is the remotion of black/white borders which are normally used when people create memes.
+An example is the removal of black/white borders which are normally used when people create memes.
 This process can be externalized in third-party application and it is explained in depth in the [Image Preprocessing](/docs/ashen/concepts#image-preprocessing) section.
 :::